centraldeperiodicos/template_tex_ciencia_e_natura/README.md

 This repository contains essential files for the submission process to the [Ciência e Natura journal](https://periodicos.ufsm.br/cienciaenatura/).
 The guidelines for publication are available [here](https://periodicos.ufsm.br/cienciaenatura/about/submissions).

 ## Requirements:
-- This project is designed to work only on Linux-like machines.
+Depending on your preferred operating system, there are different requirements.
+### Unix-like users:
+- `pdfTeX` version 3.141592653-2.6-1.40.22 or newest.
+- `libcurl` version 7.81.0 or newest.
+- `unzip` version 6.00 or newest.

+### Windows users:
-- Ensure you have `pdfTeX` installed.
+- `pdfTeX` version 3.141592653-2.6-1.40.22 or newest.
-- You must have the `unzip package` installed.
+- `PowerShell` in any version.

 ## Quick Start Guide:
-To generate a PDF containing a demo article, you need to follow a series of steps outlined in the `script.sh` file.
-In summary, this script retrieves essential files from an external source and compiles the main PDF document.
+To generate a PDF containing a demo article, you need to follow a series of steps outlined in the `script.sh` or `script.ps1` file depending on your operating system.
+In summary, these scripts retrieves essential files from an external source and compiles the main PDF document.

 Therefore, first download the files by clicking [here](https://github.com/centraldeperiodicos/template_tex_ciencia_e_natura/archive/refs/heads/main.zip) and then extract everything.
 Alternatively, you can clone this repository.
 Regardless of the chosen option, navigate to the `cnc-paper` folder afterwards.